 This spring, Santa Fe College in Gainesville, Florida, became the latest in a line of Emsi clients to win the coveted Aspen Prize for Community College Excellence.
 And one of the players behind two key Aspen criteria—student completion and placement in high-wage jobs—was Emsi’s online career pathway tool, Career Coach.

-“Career Coach helps to show the value of our programs and also to highlight the high wages that students can get from those programs,” said Naima Brown, Vice President for Student Affairs at Santa Fe College (SF).
-“Career Coach certainly helps us show the value of a Santa Fe College degree and that we are meeting the needs of the community.”
+“Career Coach helps show the value of our programs and highlight the high wages that students can get from those programs,” said Naima Brown, Vice President for Student Affairs at Santa Fe College (SF).
+“It certainly helps us show the value of a Santa Fe College degree and that we are meeting the needs of the community.”